real-eren/rackva/README.md

 # interpreter

-Interpreter for a Java-like language, written in Scheme/Racket
+Interpreter for a Java-like language, written in Scheme/Racket.
+Apart from variables being boxed, within the intepreter values are immutable and functions are referentially-transparent.

 ## Language Features:
-Dynamic Typing
+- Dynamic typing
-Stack Trace for user errors
+- Stack trace for user errors

 ### V1
 - Int and Bool literals, expressions
 - Basic Arithmetic and Logical operators
 - Short-circuiting || and &&
 - Variables
-- If, While, Try,
+- If, While, Try, block statements

 ### V2
 - V1 features